asadm/chota/README.md

 ![header.png](header.png)
 ## Chota [cho-taa]: Small • Apprentice • Helper for trivial tasks

-Chota is a GitHub action that you can assign trivial coding tasks using Github Issues and it sends a PR with the solution.
-It is a small helper based on GPT-4 and GitHub Actions.
+Chota is a developer that lives in GitHub action.
+You can assign it trivial coding tasks using Github Issues and it sends a PR with the solution.
+It is a young helper based on GPT-4 and GitHub Actions.

 ### What's so special about it?